eahishak/eahishak/README.md

 ---

 ### 👋 About Me
 Hi!
 I'm Emmanuel (@eahishak), a software engineer and entrepreneur.
-As the Founder of Jackal Tech Ltd, I drive tech innovation to solve real-world challenges.
-I'm passionate about App Development, FinTech, AI, and empowering communities through technology.
+I'm passionate about App Development, FinTech, AI, and empowering communities through tech.

 ---